Direct Tax Services

 If an individual whose income is clubbed with his or her spouse or relatives of the spouse having a technical or professional.
 In such a case clubbing of income is not required.
 Both the taxpayers are required to file their income and pay their taxes on their respective incomes.

 the relatives include husband, wife, brother or sister or any lineal ascendant

 in the following circumstances there will not be clubbing of income:

-If an individual has transferred an asset to his or her son’s wife without any adequate consideration then the income or profit generated from such asset shall be taxable income of that individual.
+If an individual has transferred an asset to his or her son’s wife without any adequate consideration then the income or profit generated from such an asset shall be taxable income of that individual.

-If an individual has transferred the asset to a third person for the benefit of his or her spouse without any adequate consideration then the income or profit generated from such asset as his taxable income of that individual.
+If an individual has transferred the asset to a third person for the benefit of his or her spouse without any adequate consideration then the income or profit generated from such an asset as his taxable income of that individual.

 an individual has transferred an asset to a third person for the benefit of his

-2. Section 64(1A): Minor Income Inclusion:
+2. Section 64(1A): Minor

 i.
 While computing the taxable income of an individual, the income of the minor child shall be clubbed.